varsh4sree/TrackTask-to-do-list-/README.md

 - `index.html` → The main page of the app
 - `todo.css` → Styles for the app layout, buttons, and task cards
 - `todo.js` → JavaScript to handle all the functionality
 - `README.md` → You’re reading it!
-- `screenshot.png` → (Optional) A screenshot of how the app looks

 ---